Guru-Nadhan/Coursera-course/README.md

 # Coursera-course
-Course on HTML, CSS and JS .
+Course on HTML5, CSS3 and JS .